 - Prerequisites

-- Modifying configuration file
+- Modifying Configuration File

-- Running playbook to deploy Hyperledger Fabric network
+- Run playbook

 To remove an organization a fully configured Fabric network must be present already, i.e. a Fabric network which has Orderers, Peers, Channels (with all Peers already in the channels).
 The corresponding crypto materials should also be present in their respective Hashicorp Vault.